 Criminal Defense: GJP represents indigent criminal defendants in municipal, state, and superior court (felonies and misdemeanors).
 Students assist with all aspects of a case.
 During the summer, students interview potential clients, gather information from court and police personnel, visit crime scenes, interview witnesses, participate in negotiations with prosecutors, perform legal research, draft and file motions, and observe court proceedings.

 Policy Advocacy: GJP’s policy work aims to reduce the legal barriers faced by those with a criminal record.
 GJP has established itself as a subject-matter expert with legislators by providing factual data and first-hand testimony about the impact of Georgia’s laws on people with a criminal record.
-GJP’s current legislative priority is providing a mechanism to restrict (expunge) convictions; as the law stands now, only a very limited category of convictions are eligible for possible restriction.
+GJP's current legislative priorities are opening access to occupational licensing, expanding access to expungement and enabling restorative justice programs to flourish.
 Students will assist with research, drafting materials, and outreach.